Infertility isn’t just about sperms and eggs. It’s a mental health subject too.

-This blog is for the step-mother who hides her rage that her husband gave children to “the wrong woman,” his malicious ex who used him like some glorified sperm donor and then kicked him to the curb while still squeezing him dry financially.
+This blog is for the step-mother who hides her rage that her husband gave children to “the wrong woman,” his malicious ex who used him like some glorified sperm donor and then kicked him to the kerb while still squeezing him dry financially.
 The step-mother who picks her step-children up for visitation, cooks the food, plays the games and does her crying silently on the toilet, wondering why she can’t have children with this wonderful man, but that loathsome bitch could.

 This blog is for every woman who’s been told that she’s too fat to have kids or that her weight will make for unhealthy babies, even though she knows that she barely eats enough to keep body and soul together!
 It’s for the woman who’s peed on umpteen sticks and stared at “squinters” so long she’s got a raging case of “Line Eye.”
 (Been there!)